Mount Gulian Calendar of Events 2026

 1:00 pm

-Join us for an engaging talk about the local history of the Lenape Native Americans, the first inhabitants of the region.
-For over 12,000 years, the ancestors of the Lenape culture lived and thrived in Lenapehoking, the land of the Lenape, which included the Hudson Valley.
-Local tribes such as the Wappinger, Esopus and Tappan encountered Henry Hudson along the Mahicannituck in 1609, changing things dramatically forever.
+Join us for an engaging talk about the local history of the Lenape Native Americans, the first inhabitants of our region.
+For over 12,000 years, the ancestors of the Lenape lived and thrived in Lenapehoking, the land of the Lenape which included the Hudson Valley.
+Henry Hudson encountered local Lenape such as the Wappinger, Esopus and Tappan along the Mahicannituck (Hudson River) in 1609, changing things dramatically forever.

-Harv Hilowitz, Contributing Scholar for the Maritime Museum in Kingston, will focus on Lenape life-ways before the contact period and delve into the Lenape diaspora, and current renaissance and return to the area.
+The talk, given by Harv Hilowitz, Contributing Scholar for the Hudson River Maritime Museum in Kingston, focuses on Lenape life-ways before the contact period and delves into Lenape cultural identity and forced diaspora, as well as Lenape aspirations during the current Indian Country renaissance.

 August